chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 Test paragraph here

 You could present in the order provided.
 Or you may find a different order works for you and your audience.
 After presenting a couple of times to individual business units within your organization, you will work out how best to approach it.
 The idea here is to give you a set of templates so that you are not having to start from a blank canvas.
-And by blank canvas we mean empty powerpoint.